Travel.State.Gov > International Travel > Learn About Your Destination > Jordan International Travel Information

-A passport with a validity of at least six months and a visa are required.
-Jordan issues single-entry visas to U.S. citizens upon arrival at Amman’s Queen Alia International Airport, Sheikh Hussein crossing at the Israeli border, and the three border crossings with Saudi Arabia (Umari, Mudawara and Durra).
-Multiple entry visas must be obtained in advance of travel.
+A passport with a validity of at least six months and a visa are required for entry into Jordan.
+Jordanian immigration officials issue single entry visas to U.S. citizens for a fee upon arrival at Amman’s Queen Alia International Airport, the northern Sheikh Hussein crossing at the Israeli border, the Eilat/Wadi Araba crossing near Aqaba and most other border crossings except the King Hussein/Allenby Bridge.

 King Hussein/Allenby Bridge:

-For more information regarding travel to the West Bank and Jerusalem, please contact the U.S. Consulate General in Jerusalem.
+For more information regarding travel to the West Bank and Jerusalem, please see the country information for Israel, the West Bank and Gaza,

 HIV/AIDS entry restrictions exist for visitors to and foreign residents of Jordan.
 Travelers may be denied entry at ports of entry, including land border crossings, if they are known to have HIV.
 This policy, however, is rarely enforced and Jordanian authorities do not screen for HIV/AIDS at the border.
 Jordan does not permit residency for foreign nationals with HIV/AIDS.
 Travelers seeking to extend their stay beyond the initial timeframe are legally required to have an HIV/AIDS test performed at a government medical facility as part of a general medical screening.
 Those who fail to submit to the test or who test positive for HIV are denied residency and may be deported.
 For further information, please see the Embassy of the Hashemite Kingdom of Jordan website before you travel.